 Non-Binding Medicaid Admissions

 Pursuant to the Level of Care Assessment for Nursing Facility Admissions bulletin distributed March18, 2020, the Division no longer conducts “Admission LT101s.”
 In response to inaccurate information related to Medicaid application status submitted by some facilities, the Division will not make referrals until the Medicaid application has been confirmed by the Long Term Care (LTC) Eligibility Unit.
 An EMWS revision to add a “Pending Medicaid Application” status to the LT101 request is in process, so that those requests can be set aside for a specified time period before a referral decision is made and the Division is not held to the 3-day timely processing policy.
-However, this system revision will take some time to implement.

 Verification of Medicaid Eligibility Application